aryelgois/tag/README.md

 # Documentation

-There is a man page availabe:
+There is a man page available:

 - If you have installed the package, simply run `man tag`
 - You can also run `man doc/tag.1` inside the repository